MeghanaGunnam/swap-the-plastic-website/README.md

 # Swap the Plastic Website

-An eco-friendly full-stack web application to connect users with recyclers, suggest plastic alternatives, and provide ML-based recommendations.Here we didnot directly used the images of the products
+An eco-friendly full-stack web application to connect users with recyclers, suggest plastic alternatives, and provide ML-based recommendations.

 ## Tech Stack
 - Flask